makrozai/netzun-challenge/frontend/backend/README.rst

-This is the documentation for the JSON API to support your React frontend for EquipIndustry.
+This is the documentation for the JSON API to support your React frontend for Netzun.
 The API is JSON REST, broken down into a few main sections:

 .. contents:: Table of Contents: